Nieuwe-Warmte-Nu/rtc-tools-heat-network/docs/theory/financial.rst

 Variable Operational Cost
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-The variable operational cost is the cost component that depends on the useage of the asset over the time horizon.
+The variable operational cost is the cost component that depends on the usage of the asset over the time horizon.
 Typically this is a power consumption or production, which is represented by :math:`x^{a}_{use}`.

 .. math::